Skip to content

 Luke Cage came back in the 1990s

 For half a decade, Luke Cage mostly disappeared.
-In the early 1990s, Marvel Comics decided to bring him back for a new ongoing series simply called Cage, written by Marcus McLaurin and penciled by Dwayne Turner.
+In the early 1990s, Marvel Comics decided to bring him back for a new ongoing comic book series simply called Cage, written by Marcus McLaurin and drawn by Dwayne Turner.

-With The Avengers and the Fantastic Four disappearance (see the Heroes Reborn storylines), Power Man and Iron Fist reformed the Heroes for Hire, but with some new players under the guidance of writer John Ostrander:
+With The Avengers and the Fantastic Four disappearance (see the Heroes Reborn storylines), Power Man and Iron Fist reformed the Heroes for Hire comics, but with some new players under the guidance of writer John Ostrander:

 • Iron Fist: Return of K’Un Lun